AtsheyaaRajan/freshdesk-restaurant-review-app/README.md

-## Your First App
+## Restaurant Review Viewer in a city

-This app displays the name of the requester of a freshdesk ticket in the ticket_sidebar placeholder
+This app displays the restaurants with the most rating in the city.
+This app is built as an integration for freshdesk.
+The app uses yelp fusion api for deriving restaurant data.

 ### Files and Folders
     .